Arizona Cardinals vs. Los Angeles Rams NFL Week 14 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Arizona and its opponents have combined to score more than 51.5 points in three of 12 games this season.
+- Arizona and its opponents have combined to score more than 50.5 points in five of 12 games this season.

-- The 50.1 PPG average total in Rams games this season is 1.4 points fewer than this game's over/under.
+- The 50.5 total in this game is 0.4 points above the 50.1 average total in Rams games this season.

 Cardinals stats and trends

-- In Arizona's 12 games this season, it has nine wins against the spread.

-- So far this season, the Cardinals have been installed as favorites by a 2.5-point margin or more seven times and are 4-3 ATS in those matchups.
+- So far this season, the Cardinals have been installed as favorites by a 3-point margin or more seven times and are 4-3 ATS in those matchups.

-- Arizona has hit the over in 50% of its opportunities this year (six times in 12 games with a set point total).
+- Arizona's games this year have hit the over six times in 12 opportunities (50%).

-- When Arizona puts up more than 22.5 points, it is 8-1 against the spread and 9-0 overall.
+- Arizona is 8-1 against the spread and 9-0 overall in games when it puts up more than 22.5 points.

-- In games that Arizona totals more than 338.8 yards, the team is 7-1 against the spread and 8-0 overall.
+- In games that Arizona piles up more than 338.8 yards, the team is 7-1 against the spread and 8-0 overall.

-- The Cardinals have turned the ball over 11 times this season, six fewer than the Rams have forced (17).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Rams.